huggingface/blog/mms_adapters.md

 trainer.push_to_hub()
 ```

-One of the main advantagehs of adapter weights training is that the "base" model which makes up roughly 99% of the model weights is kept unchanged and only a small [2.5M adapter checkpoint](https://huggingface.co/patrickvonplaten/wav2vec2-large-mms-1b-turkish-colab/blob/main/adapter.tur.safetensors) has to be shared in order to use the trained checkpoint.
+One of the main advantages of adapter weights training is that the "base" model which makes up roughly 99% of the model weights is kept unchanged and only a small [2.5M adapter checkpoint](https://huggingface.co/patrickvonplaten/wav2vec2-large-mms-1b-turkish-colab/blob/main/adapter.tur.safetensors) has to be shared in order to use the trained checkpoint.

-This makes it extremely simply to train additional adapter layers and add them to your repository.
+This makes it extremely simple to train additional adapter layers and add them to your repository.

-You can do some very easily by simply re-running this script and changing the language you would like to train on to a different one, *e.g.* `swe` for Swedish.
+You can do so very easily by simply re-running this script and changing the language you would like to train on to a different one, *e.g.* `swe` for Swedish.
 In addition, you should make sure that the vocabulary does not get completely overwritten but that the new language vocabulary is **appended** to the existing one as stated above in the commented out cells.

 To demonstrate how different adapter layers can be loaded, I have trained and uploaded also an adapter layer for Swedish under the iso language code `swe` as you can see [here](https://huggingface.co/patrickvonplaten/wav2vec2-large-mms-1b-turkish-colab/blob/main/adapter.swe.safetensors)

 You can load the fine-tuned checkpoint as usual by using `from_pretrained(...)`, but you should make sure to also add a `target_lang="<your-lang-code>"` to the method so that the correct adapter is loaded.
-Also should you set the target language correctly for your tokenizer.
+You should also set the target language correctly for your tokenizer.

 Let's see how we can load the Turkish checkpoint first.